6 Step Financial Aid Process

 In addition to filing a FAFSA or Dream Act Application, undergraduate students may apply to be considered for Cal Grant A or B. March 2 is the deadline to have your GPA Verification form submitted to CSAC.

-- Sacramento State students who have not been previously awarded a Cal Grant AND completed 24 or more units at Sacramento State, should file their FAFSA by February 21; Sacramento State will send your Cal Grant GPA to CSAC.
+Sacramento State students who have not been previously awarded a Cal Grant AND completed 24 or more units at Sacramento State, should file their financial aid application by February 21; Sacramento State will send your Cal Grant GPA to CSAC.

-To receive a timely fall disbursement, “Get Your Docs Done by June 1”
+To receive a timely fall award, “Get Your Docs Done by May 1”

 California Sacramento University, Sacramento